-We anticipate that our general and administrative expenses will increase as a result of increased personnel costs, including stock-based compensation, expanded infrastructure and higher consulting, legal and tax-related services associated with maintaining compliance with stock exchange listing and SEC requirements, accounting and investor relations costs, and director and officer insurance premiums associated with being a public company.
-We anticipate the additional costs for these services will increase our general and administrative expenses by approximately \$1.5 million to \$2.0 million on an annual basis.
-Additionally, if and when we believe a regulatory approval of a product candidate appears likely, we anticipate an increase in payroll and expense as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our product candidate.
+We anticipate that our annual general and administrative expenses will increase as a result of increased personnel costs, including stock-based compensation, expanded infrastructure and higher accounting, legal, consulting and tax-related services associated with maintaining compliance with stock exchange listing and SEC requirements, investor relations costs, and director and officer insurance premiums associated with being a public company.
+Additionally, if and when we believe a regulatory approval of a product candidate appears likely, we anticipate an increase in expenses as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our product candidate.